Environmental impact of wind power: Pollution costs

 Compared with other low-carbon power sources, wind turbines have one of the lowest global warming potentials per unit of electrical energy generated by any power source.
 According to the IPCC, in assessments of the life-cycle global warming potential of energy sources, wind turbines have a median value of between 15 and 11 (geq/kWh) depending on whether offshore or onshore turbines are being assessed.

-Wind power doesn't consume water for continuous operation and has near negligible emissions directly related to its electricity production.
+Wind power does not consume water for continuous operation and has near negligible emissions directly related to its electricity production.
 Wind turbines when isolated from the electric grid, produce negligible amounts of carbon dioxide, carbon monoxide, sulfur dioxide, nitrogen dioxide, mercury and radioactive waste when in operation, unlike fossil fuel sources and nuclear energy station fuel production, respectively.

 Wind power externality costs are negligible compared to the cost of electricity generation.

 Rare-earth use

-The production of permanent magnets used in some wind turbines makes use of neodymium.
+The production of powerful permanent magnets used in some wind turbines makes use of neodymium.
 Neodymium is used for two main reasons.
-The first is it reduced the total weight of turbines, and the second is reducing the usage and extraction of other raw materials.
+The first is it reduces the total weight of turbines, and the second is reducing the usage and extraction of other raw materials.
 Pollution concerns associated with the extraction of this rare-earth element, which is primarily exported by China, have prompted government action in recent years, and international research attempts to refine the extraction process.
 Research is currently underway to reduce the amount of neodymium mining worldwide.
 There are several different proposed solutions, including extracting dymium from devices to be reclaimed, or replacing it with more abundant and environmentally friendly metals such as Cerium.
 Additionally, the large wind turbine manufacturer Enercon GmbH chose very early not to use permanent magnets for its direct drive turbines, to avoid responsibility for the adverse environmental impact of rare-earth mining.

 The Kleinman Center for Energy Policy at the University of Pennsylvania (May 2021) reports that neodymium, a critical rare-earth element, is used in manufacturing permanent magnets for wind turbines, which helps improve their efficiency and reduce maintenance needs.
 With China holding over 95% of global Rare Earth Element (REE) production, there are significant environmental and geopolitical concerns.
 The extraction of REEs, expected to double in demand by 2035 due to renewable energy needs, presents environmental risks, including radioactive waste.
 Sustainable mining practices, supply diversification, and recycling innovations are being considered to manage the increased demand and environmental risks associated with REE production.